Do I need to change my homeowners insurance if I rent out my house?

 Can dwelling property insurance cover personal belongings?

 In some cases, yes, dwelling property insurance can cover personal belongings.
-But it doesn’t insure your tenants for their belongings in the house – they should have renters insurance for that.
+But it doesn’t insure your tenants for their belongings in the house – they should have renters insurance (also called an HO4 policy) for that.

 Dwelling property insurance policies can cover appliances you provide for your renters in the property lease, like an oven, microwave, refrigerator, and washer and dryer.
 It’s worth noting that dwelling property insurance doesn’t cover these items for normal wear and tear or damage caused by the tenants.